Here are some common questions about the Good Food Access Program (GFAP) Equipment and Physical Improvement Grant.

 Q. Can GFAP funds be used for a senior congregate feeding site?

 A. No, the GFAP funding is not intended for congregate feeding sites regardless of whether the customer pays for their meal or not.
-These funds are intended for grocery stores and small food retailers as defined in on page 12 of the RFP.
+These funds are intended for grocery stores and small food retailers as defined in the RFP.

 Q. Is a Meals on Wheels or home delivery meal service program eligible for funding?